Extremists attack Kenya military base, 3 Americans killed

 Kenya is a key base for fighting al-Shabab, one of the world’s most resilient extremist organizations.
 A large plume of black smoke rose above the airfield Sunday and residents said a car bomb had exploded.
 Lamu county commissioner Irungu Macharia told The Associated Press that five suspects were arrested and were being interrogated.

-An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
+An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
-The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.

 The military’s Camp Simba in Lamu county, established more than a decade ago, has under 100 U.S. personnel, according to Pentagon figures.
 U.S. forces at the adjoining Manda Bay airfield train and give counterterror support to East African partners.
 A U.S. flag-raising at the camp in August signaled its change “from tactical to enduring operations,” the Air Force said at the time.